 - No stress and better sleep – The B6 vitamin will make your guinea pig more relaxed, happy, and it will improve its sleep too!

 Nutrition Facts of Orange Peels

 These are the nutrients contained in the orange peels:

-- Phytochemicals – these compounds are the pigments, aroma and the taste itself of plants, and when consumed, they prevent cancer, heart problems, eyesight issues and they boost the immunity.
+- Phytochemicals – These compounds are the pigments, aroma and the taste itself of plants.
+When consumed, they prevent cancer, heart problems, eyesight issues and can boost the immunity.

-- Limonene – This compound is in fact 90% of the oil in the orange peel.
-This compound prevents cancer, especially skin cancer.
+- Limonene – This compound is 90% of the oil in the orange peel.
+It can prevents cancer, especially skin cancer.

 - Vitamin C – Believe it or not, but just one teaspoon of this peel has an astonishing 8.2 mg of vitamin C!
 This is a lot for the peel only, and this vitamin is the best to keep the guinea pig alive and healthy.

 - A good amount of calories – In 100 g (3 oz) of orange peel, there are 97 calories.
 This is great because it is not too high or low in calories, considering you won’t feed the guinea pig such an amount of peel.

 - Carbs and proteins – In the peel, there are 25 g carbs and 1.5 g of proteins.
 For just the peel, this is very nutritious.

 - Fibers – 10.6 g.
 They are essential for healthy digestion and bowel movements.